Night People (You Me at Six album): Composition

 All of the songs on the album, apart from "Plus One", "Take on the World" and "Can't Hold Back", were written by the band.
 "Plus One" and "Can't Hold Back" were written by the band and former Longpigs frontman Crispin Hunt, while "Take on the World" was written by the band and Iain Archer.
 Franceschi wrote all of the songs' lyrics, and attempted to give them "its own character, its own sort of perspective."
 Discussing the album's title, Franceschi explained: "Most bands have a kinda 4pm to 4am existence, ... so it seemed like an appropriate title for a rock record."
-The album's sound has been described as pop rock, alternative rock, hard rock, and rock and roll.
+The album's sound has been described as pop rock, alternative rock, and hard rock.
 Rock groups such as Led Zeppelin, the Rolling Stones, the Beatles, the Who, Muse, the Strokes and the Killers have been cited as influencing Night People.
 Six months after the album's releases, Franceschi counted that they were "focused so much on trying to make a body of work and trying to get them to work together that we might have overlooked if they were standout songs on their own".